Special herbs in Crete

 Cretan saffron (Κρόκος - Krokos)

-How do I find herbs on Crete?
+How do I find herbs in Crete?

 Cretan herbs are not only known for their flavor, but also for their health-promoting properties.
 Many of these plants are used in teas and traditional remedies to boost the immune system or relieve digestive problems.